resource-watch/nrt-scripts/prep_0047_drought_monitor/README.md

 ## U.S. Drought Monitor Dataset Near Real-time Script
 This file describes the near real-time script that retrieves and processes the [United States Drought Monitor dataset](https://droughtmonitor.unl.edu/Data/GISData.aspx) for [display on PREPdata](https://prepdata.org/dataset/PREP_0047-US-Drought-Monitor).

 This dataset was provided by the source as zipped shapefiles.
-From the zipped file, shpafiles were collected and processed for upload.
-The shapefiles were read as GeoJSONs using Fiona library.
+The shapefiles were read as GeoJSONs using the fiona library.
 The GeoJSONs was transformed into a table so that it could be uploaded to Carto.

 The data shown on PREPdata can be found in the 'DM' variable of the 'properties' feature of the GeoJSON.